silarsis/pevl/README.md

 * Upgrade methods will get dictionaries and return dictionaries, and wrapping will be invisible - because I want this to be as simple to use as possible.

+* All versions should be strings, not numbers or other oddball things - for simplicity.

 How to Use
 ==========